msgyankee/cs546-Final-Project/README.md

 # cs546-Final-Project

-Setup:
+Setup:\n
-   Bring terminal to root project folder.
-Run "npm install" to get requisite packages.
+   \tBring terminal to root project folder.
+Run "npm install" to get requisite packages.\n
-   Run "node ./tasks/seed.js" to seed the database with example posts Run "npm start" to start the web server, and connect in a browser by going to localhost:3000
+   \tRun "node ./tasks/seed.js" to seed the database with example posts\n
+   \tRun "npm start" to start the web server, and connect in a browser by going to localhost:3000\n

 Usage:
   Homepage("/") - This page will display the last 10 posts submitted to the site.
 Use buttons at bottom of page to cycle to older posts.